 Provide caregivers with turn-by-turn directions to patients’ homes

 Optimize caregiver schedules and routes for greater efficiency

 By deploying smartphones to field workers, home care agencies will be able to do more than just meet the EVV mandate: They can also improve communications and enhance business processes.

 In other words, EVV doesn’t have to be just another burdensome government shift for home care agencies.
 It can also be a timely opportunity to future-proof organizations and eip caregivers with tools that help them work faster and smarter, and deliver the best possible patient experience.

 Learn how Samsung’s solution made in partnership with Actsoft streamlines the EVV process, and read more about ActSoft.
-Or, view a webcast about the Tellus EVV solution and read more about Tellus EVV.
+Or, understand everything you need to know about the EVV mandate with our free white paper.